janusheide/bouillon/README.rst

 Pip Install Prior to Executing Script .....................................

-The module can be installed prior to running any script commands, but this requires an extra step and means that the script setup step only partly setup the environment.
+Install the module prior to running any script commands, this adds an extra step and consequently the script *setup step* only partly setup the environment.

 Copy Module File
 ..................

 Copy the module implementation (bouillon.py) into your project and import it from the local file in your script.
-Consequently you will have to manually update the module or implement a way to push a new module version into multiple repositories.
+Consequently you will have to manually update the module or implement a way to push a new module version into your repository.

 Copy Module Source Into CLI file ................................